Elisabeth of Cleves, Countess of Schwarzburg-Blankenburg

-Elisabeth of Cleves was the daughter of Adolph I, Duke of Cleves and Marie of Burgundy, Duchess of Cleves.
+Elisabeth of Cleves (1420-1488) was a German noblewoman, of the House of La Marck, and through marriage Countess of Schwarzburg-Blankenburg.
+She was a daughter of Adolph I, Duke of Cleves and Marie of Burgundy, Duchess of Cleves.
 She married Count Henry XXVI of Schwarzburg-Blankenburg, on July 15, 1434.
+This union strengthened dynastic ties between the ducal house of Cleves and the comital house of Schwarzburg.